 Alan Poulos

+Prior to joining UC, I was a Mendenhall Fellow at the Earthquake Science Center of the U.S. Geological Survey.
 I hold a PhD in Structural Engineering from Stanford University.
-I also completed my undergraduate studies in Civil Engineering and an MSc in Structural Engineering at Pontificia Universidad Católica de Chile.
-I previously worked at the Research Center for Integrated Disaster Risk Management (Cigiden) in Chile.
-I also have industry and consulting experience in seismic hazard and risk assessment.
+I also earned my undergraduate degree in Civil Engineering and an MSc in Structural Engineering at Pontificia Universidad CatĂłlica de Chile.
+I previously worked at the Research Center for Integrated Disaster Risk Management (CIGIDEN) and have industry and consulting experience in seismic hazard and risk assessment.

-This website presents my publications and keeps track of my research progress.
-It also summarizes the research topics I have worked on.
+This website presents my publications, keeps track of my research progress, and provides an overview of the research topics I have worked on.

 News